archfrog/KioskForge/README.md

 # KioskForge README File
 [KioskForge](https://kioskforge.org) is a program to automate and simplify the process of setting up a new kiosk machine.

+## Synopsis
-It is intended to be used by somewhat non-technical users to set up a kiosk machine for browsing a given website or by more advanced users to set up a kiosk that runs a CLI or GUI app of the user's choice.
+KioskForge is intended to be used by somewhat non-technical users to set up a kiosk machine for browsing a given website or by more advanced users to set up a kiosk that runs a CLI or GUI app of the user's choice.

+KioskForge takes two inputs:

+1. An Ubuntu Server 24.04.2 installation medium (created using [Raspberry Pi Imager](https://www.raspberrypi.com/software/)).
+2. A "kiosk file", which is a configuration file that specifies the values of all the settings that KioskForge supports.

+The first, the Ubuntu Server installation medium, is automatically located on the host machine, if it is present.
+The second, the kiosk file, is specified as an argument to KioskForge, which is most easily done simply by double-clicking on the kiosk file.

+KioskForge then modifies the Ubuntu Server installation medium so that the first time a system is set up using it, a kiosk ready to deploy will be created.

+The total size of the files that KioskForge install on the Ubuntu Server kiosk machine is currently less than 1 MB in total.

 ## Features
 KioskForge currently supports these things: